Exceptional M-brane sigma models and $\eta$-symbols: Conclusion

 can reproduce the conventional M-brane actions in a uniform manner.
 In the case of the M5-brane, the intrinsic metric $\gamma_{\Wa\Wb}$ naturally reproduced the 5-brane metric as a result of the equations of motion, and by using this metric, the self-duality relation,

 was realized.
-In contrast to the conventional formulations of extended sigma models (i.e.~double/exceptional sigma model), the worldvolume gauge fields, such as $A_2$ and $A_6$, are naturally introduced inside $\EE^I$, which essentially plays a role of $\rmd X^I$ in the conventional formulations.
+In contrast to the conventional formulations of extended sigma models (i.e.~double/exceptional sigma model), the worldvolume gauge fields, such as $A_2$ and $A_5$, are naturally introduced inside $\EE^I$, which essentially plays the role of $\rmd X^I$ in the conventional formulations.
 In order to show the applicability of our formalism to type IIB branes, we demonstrated that the well-known $(p,q)$-string action can be correctly reproduced.
-An extension of our $p$-brane action which includes external fields and actions for exotic branes were discussed in section \ref{sec:exotic}.
+An extension of our $p$-brane action which includes external fields and actions for exotic branes was discussed in Sect.~\ref{sec:exotic}.

-It is an interesting future work to reproduce all of the known brane actions in M-theory and type IIB theory.
+It will be interesting future work to reproduce all of the known brane actions in M-theory and type IIB theory.
 So far, actions of exotic branes are constructed only for the exotic $5^2_2$-branes and $5^2_3$-branes in type II theory \cite{Chatzistavrakidis:2013jqa,Kimura:2014upa,Blair:2017hhy} and the $5^3$-brane in M-theory \cite{Kimura:2016anf}.
-By considering the $E_{9(9)}$ exceptional spacetime or including external fields, it will be possible to reproduce the actions for these branes as well as other exotic branes discussed in section \ref{sec:exotic}.
+By considering the $E_{9(9)}$ exceptional spacetime or including external fields, it will be possible to reproduce the actions for these branes as well as the other exotic branes discussed in Sect.~\ref{sec:exotic}.
 Extended sigma models play an important role in describing string/brane dynamics in ``stringy'' backgrounds, such as non-Riemannian backgrounds (see \cite{Ko:2015rha} for the detailed analysis) and backgrounds with non-geometric fluxes called $U$-folds.
 It will be interesting to study concrete applications.

-It is also important to discuss the $U$-duality symmetry in more detail.
-Our action is invariant under a formal ``global duality rotation'' that rotates all indices, $I$ and $\sMA$, in our actions.
-Under this rotation, the background $\cM_{IJ}$, the brane charge $\cQ^I$, and the section $\lambda^a_I$ are rotated at the same time.
-This is similar to the formal global $\OO(d,d)$ symmetry in the DFT action; the action is invariant under global $\OO(d,d)$ rotations that rotate the generalized metric $\cH_{IJ}$ as well as $\partial_I$.
-In order to consider physical $\OO(d,d)$ duality symmetry that rotates $\cH_{IJ}$ keeping the section unchanged, we need $d$ (Abelian) isometries.